comsystan/comsystanj/description/img3-description.md

 - Note: Image volumes can be visualized with Fiji's 3D viewer (Plugins/3D Viewer)
 - Note: Fiji sometimes displays oversaturated grey values.
 Workaround: Image/Color/Edit LUT... and press 2x Invert

+### 3D Box counting dimension
+- Fractal dimension is computed with 3D box counting
+- This is a direct expansion of the 2D algorithm
+- 8-bit grey image volume
+- Binary [0, >0] algorithm
+- The number of boxes with distinct sizes according to the power of 2 can be set
+- Linear regression parameters of the double log plot can be set

 ### 3D Higuchi dimension
 - Fractal dimension is computed with Higuchi inspired 3D algorithms
 - This is a direct expansion of the 2D algorithms